Skip to main content

 For Gmail accounts it is generally straightforward to authenticate a google account.
 Microsoft accounts may need some extra configuration to ensure a smooth setup.
 See the Troubleshooting Microsoft Accounts section to ensure your account is configured correctly for your organization.

-Custom Slack OAuth Connections
+Slack OAuth Connections

 Creating a Slack App